nicolaei/master/docs/thesis/source/01_introduction.md

 ### Outside of the scope

 \todo{
-    Could possibly be in the conclusion or discussion section.
+    Could be in the conclusion, discussion or future work section?
 }

-The following is not in the scope of this thesis.
+The following approaches have not been concidered in this study.

 #### Hardware-spesific solutions